 You: “Yeah, likewise.”

 Mate: “Must be that time of the year!”

 Ever participated in something like that above?
-We are so consumed by the concept of being time poor that when we catch up or chat to our friends or family the conversation lacks substance.
-Be an active listener, and respond to them with questions and statements that provoke thought and not the same, used, responses we often use.
-You’ll both be better for it.
+We are so consumed by the concept of being time poor that when we catch up or chat to our friends or family, the conversation lacks substance.
+Be an active listener, and respond to them with questions and statements that provoke thought.
+Try to avoid the same, used, responses we often use.

 #2 Be Prepared For Emotion

 Often with some mates you may have never pushed the boundary with deeper discussions and chats, and there’s a chance it could get a bit emotional.
 And while this is awesome, be prepared for that.

 Now I’m not saying you have to be a counsellor, but just envisage yourself in the situation and be prepared to comfort said friend or family if needed.
-Nothing worse than when someone pours their guts out to you and you’re not too sure what do to do.
+There is nothing worse than when someone pours their guts out to you, and you’re not too sure what do to do.
 Give them a hug, pat on the back, console them – just be there and aware.
 It’ll probably break some new ground in your relationship, too.

 #3 There Is Nothing Wrong With More Help